Need to know

 Noon, but flexible subject to availability and at an extra cost.
 Earliest check-in, 3pm.

-Rates include à la carte breakfast at the Singular Restaurant (eggs any way, salmon and cold meats, fresh pastries with home-made jams and dulce de leche honey, cereals, yoghurts, fresh fruit and a variety of teas and coffee).
+Rates include buffet breakfast at the Singular Restaurant (eggs any way, salmon and cold meats, fresh pastries with home-made jams and dulce de leche honey, cereals, yoghurts, fresh fruit and a variety of teas and coffee).

 At the hotel

-Spa, fitness centre, rooftop pool and bar, on-site parking and a laundry service.
-In rooms: LCD TV and DVD player, an iPod dock, black-out curtains, WiFi, Singular toiletries, bathrobes and slippers, hairdryer, safe, minibar, free bottled water, air-conditioning and tea- and coffee-making facilities.
+Spa, fitness centre, rooftop pool and bar, and a laundry service.
+In rooms: LCD TV, black-out curtains, WiFi, Singular toiletries, bathrobes and slippers, hairdryer, safe, minibar, free bottled water, air-conditioning and tea- and coffee-making facilities.

 Our favourite rooms